luisgruber/GK-IJF-BVAR/README.md

 tools (e.g. Rtools on Windows) need to be installed in order to install the package from source.
 Additionally, we provide the file [bayesianVARs_0.1.3.zip](bayesianVARs_0.1.3.zip) containing the binary builds.
-E.g., on Windows you can install the package with `install.packages("bayesianVARs_0.1.3.zip")`.
+E.g., on Windows you can install the package in R with `install.packages("bayesianVARs_0.1.3.zip")`.

 The Python library `mpmath` is required in order to fully reproduce